Fus3n/cupscript/README.md

 It includes some basic functions, variables, loops, and some other built in functionsbut it is not a full language.
 I made it to learn how programming languages work and how to make a language specifically interpreted languages.

+heres an installation/ run guide for whoever hat wants to try it out

 # Installation:

     git clone https://github.com/Fus3n/cupscript